thumbnail

 Jesus

-Arab religious, military, and political leader and the founder of Islam
+Arab religious, military, and political leader, as well as the founder of Islam

 Muhammad